Hacking-NASSA-with-HTML/Rock_Paper_Scissors_Intl/README.md

 please 🙌 let me know if you have found any issues ⭐

-And May Your Code Always Works Too :champagne::clinking_glasses:
+And May Your Code Always Works Too 🍾🥂

 ![](https://github.com/Hacking-NASSA-with-HTML/Array_iteration_cheatsheet/blob/main/star.gif)